 Jim Henson wanted to make a sitcom that followed the basic formula, with the twist that the family would be dinosaurs, that they would live a very unsustainable lifestyle, and the whole thing would be made using puppets and animatronics.
-In celebration of what would have been Jim Henson's 79th birthday, here are 15 cool things you've gotta love about Dinosaurs.
+Here are 15 cool things you've gotta love about Dinosaurs.

 1. THE SERIES WAS PARTIALLY INSPIRED BY A CHOW MEIN COMMERCIAL.

 In a DVD special feature segment titled Pre-Hysterical Times: The Making of Dinosaurs, Jim Henson’s son, Brian, says that his father’s early work for La Choy brand Chinese food planted the seed for a show about walking, talking dinosaurs.
 “The La Choy dragon just wrecked everything, and I think my dad always thought that was a hilarious character.
 I think maybe [Dinosaurs] had the roots in that.”